A Look at Ohio’s Utica Condensate/Light Crude Drillers, Part 2

-After losing five rigs two weeks ago, the Baker Hughes national rig count lost another four last week.
-The number of rigs nationally now stands at 580, the lowest since Dec.
+We’re in full crash mode with the Baker Hughes national rig count.
+After losing five rigs three weeks ago, and four more two weeks ago, the BH rig count lost another four rigs last week—13 rigs out of circulation in three weeks.
+The number of rigs nationally now stands at 576, the lowest since Dec.
 2021 (over three years ago).
-The Marcellus/Utica rig count was a combined 34 last week—the same number for five weeks in a row.
-PA has operated 15 rigs for the past ten weeks, with the exception of one week, when the number briefly increased to 16 rigs (the week ending on Dec.
-6).
-OH has operated nine rigs for the past seven weeks, and WV has operated 10 rigs for an astonishing 19 weeks in a row, going back to Sep.
+The Marcellus/Utica rig count was a combined 34 last week—the same number for six weeks in a row.
+PA has operated 15 rigs for the past 11 weeks, with the exception of one week, when the number briefly increased to 16 rigs.
+OH has operated nine rigs for the past eight weeks, and WV has operated 10 rigs for an astonishing 20 weeks in a row, going back to Sep.
 13.

 The end of the year and the beginning of a new year are times when many publications reflect on what was and what may be.
 A recent article by Hart Energy’s Oil and Gas Investor magazine tackled the topic of what may lie ahead for the Marcellus/Utica region over the next couple of years.
 The article looked at two primary issues—the potential for more pipelines getting built within (and out of) our region and the likelihood of more mergers and acquisitions for drillers in our region.